ITDProject/HouseholdFormulationRepository/README.rst

    Outcomes: FNCS configuration txt file and json registration files for IDSO and households.
    FNCS configuration txt file contains needed input information for configuring GridLAB-D subscriptions and publications.
 IDSO json file contains needed input information for the IDSO and Household json file contains household specific information (household attributes).

-3. Set the following parameters in the runDSO.bat
+3. Set the following parameters in the runIDSO.bat

    NDay - Number of days the simulation needs to be carried out